 If you are looking to replace your current diaper bag with one that doesn't scream, "baby," you might want to swap it for a stylish diaper bag that can later become your purse.

-If you are interested in investing in a high quality diaper bag to use for carrying your toddler's stuff and later for another baby, I recommend looking into Lily Jade or Petunia Pickle Bottom diaper bags.
+If you are interested in investing in a high quality diaper bag for carrying your toddler's items and later for another baby, I recommend looking into Lily Jade or Petunia Pickle Bottom diaper bags.
 They both offer beautiful bags that you can continue to carry after the diapering and potty training phases are over.

 I prefer backpack style diaper bags, since they allow you to care for your child while comfortably wearing the bag on your back.
-I have my eye on a Lily Jade Madeline diaper backpack, made with premium full grain leather.
+I have my eye on a Lily Jade Madeline diaper backpack, made from full grain leather.

 Travel Potties for Potty Training Away from Home